Cardiovascular Disease is the leading cause of death in North America.

 - Increase exercise.

 - MANAGE STRESS.
 We all hear stress kills and yet most of us think we are pretty much stress free most of the time.
 The DPA unit has changed how I view stress.
 When I am scanning a person and have sent them to their happy place, all they have to do is have a random thought pop into their heads. ( Gee… I should have washed the dishes or mowed the lawn) This random thought that none of us would even think or regard as stress has a very measurable effect on our circulatory system.
 People are amazed and a bit freaked out when I say “get back to your happy place”.
 This brief thought can increase a persons biological age by as much as 15 years.
 Stress constricts your blood vessels.
 Continued stress holds the constriction to rigidity.
 And now we know that stiffness and hardness of our blood vessels is called Arteriosclerosis.
-In a separate post I will talk about stress, anxiety, PTSD etc.
+In a separate post I talk about stress, anxiety, PTSD etc.

 - Supplements: L-arginine or L-citrulline, Cardioflex, Neo40